This article covers two Dotdigital use cases where limiting customer activity is important for you.

 Step 3: Configure submit actions

-Set the submit action to enrol contacts into the program you built in the previous step.
+Set the submit action to enrol contacts into the program you created.

-Decide how many times a user can submit a form, and what happens to the respondents who submit a form.
+Choose how many times a user can submit the form and what happens after each submission.

 You must first activate your program to set the Submit actions.